lihanddd/starter-hugo-academic/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Hi.
-Welcome to my personal homepage.
-I am an undergraduate student who entered Beijing Institute of Technology in 2019, majoring in Artificial Intelligence.
+An undergraduate student who is majoring in Artificial Intelligence (Beijing Institute of Technology in 2019).
 My research interests include Computer Vision, Reinforcement Learning and Natural Language Processing.
-Now living in Beijing.
-I'm looking for a mentor in the same direction as my research to pursue a master's degree, please contact me if I meet your requirements.
+Currently living in Beijing while also seeking a mentor in the same direction as my research in order to obtain a master’s degree, please contact via the details below if interested.